DigitexOfficial/digitex_api_doc/trading_ws.md

 For `BTCUSD-PERP`: order price should be positive and a <u>multiple of 5</u>, order quantity should be positive and <u>integral</u>.

 All timestamps are provided in milliseconds.

+#### Order Chain

+Each active order in the engine has a unique order identifier (`clOrdId`).

+Value of the `clOrdId` is assigned by the trader.
+It should be a unique string for each order.
+This string can be any length, but only the first 16 bytes are used by the exchange.
+If the length is less than 16 bytes the trading engine will add zero bytes to make it 16 bytes total.

+This original order identifier is preserved in `origClOrdId` field of the order-related messages.

+Orders are immutable objects in the engine, that means that any modification to the order (full or partial fill, quantity change or leverage change, cancellation) creates a new order with `clOrdId` generated bu the engine.
+The new identifier is reported to the trader in `newClOrdId` field, and the previous (old) order identifier is reported in `oldClOrdId` field.

+Full fill or cancellation also create a new empty order with a quantity 0.

+Therefore the full life cycle of an order is represented by a chain of orders.
+All orders in the chain have the same `origClOrdId` equal to the ``clOrdId` of the `placeOrder` message.
+The last order in the chain has `qty` field equal to 0, and all orders in the chain except the first have `oldClOrdId` field referring to the previous order in the chain.

 ------